 - Practical steps to reduce the distress that hearing voices can cause

 - Consideration of the impact on friends, family and advice for how they can help

 3. Coping therapy workbook

-Coping strategy enhancement is focused on exploring your coping strategies for voices hearing.
-The aim is to help you identify your helpful coping strategies and use these as consistently and effectively as possible.
+Coping strategy enhancement is focused on exploring people's coping strategies for voices hearing.
+The aim is to help patients identify helpful coping strategies and use these as consistently and effectively as possible.